Ale Asylum owners toasting company's imminent sale and seamless flow of beer

 “They’re good stewards.
 It’ll be a very good situation,” he said.
 “They take care of people.
 Our goals in both business and in life really seem to align very well.”

-Dilba they plan to throw a party to celebrate the sale with customers sometime next month.
+Dilba said they plan to throw a party to celebrate the sale with customers sometime next month.